The fundamental category of a stratified space: Introduction

 In \S\ref{config} we consider an example, the symmetric product $SP^n\C$ with the natural stratification indexed by partitions of $n$.
 Morphisms in the fundamental category can be expressed in terms of various subgroups of the braid group $B_n$ and symmetric group $S_n$ associated to partitions.

 Appendix \ref{pre-orders} explains how filtered spaces arise as po-spaces with a certain natural compatibility between the pre-order and the topology.
 This is included to make the case that filtered and stratified spaces are not exotic examples in the world of ordered topology but the bread and butter of the subject.
 Finally, since cosheaves and complete spreads are less familiar than sheaves and \'etale maps we give a brief review of the relevant theory in Appendix \ref{cosheaves}.
-This includes what seems to be a new result: the correspondence between cosheaves and uniquely-complete spreads on a topological space.
-This is a small extension of known results in the special case in which $X$ is a complete metric space.